Esri/spatial-framework-for-hadoop/README.md

 ## What's New

-* GeoJSON support: Hadoop InputFormat and Hive SerDe for GeoJSON as well as for Esri GeoServices REST JSON (now on git master - to be included in upcoming v1.2 release).
+* GeoJSON support: Hadoop InputFormat and Hive SerDe for GeoJSON as well as for Esri GeoServices REST JSON (in v1.2.0 release).
 * ST_Geometry works under SparkSQL as well as under Hive itself (the new part is the JSON SerDe classes working under SparkSQL - pretty much everything else had already worked).

 ## Features